Victorian Flood Recovery Hotline

 Relief available for students and families in need

-Schools should notify families using theprovided template letter of the flood relief support and invite impacted families to register for support using the
+Schools should notify families using theprovided template letter (docx - 24.24kb) of the flood relief support and invite affected families to register for support using the

 student flood support request formor call our dedicated hotline